These baked salmon patties are loaded with fresh vegetables, herbs and Old Bay seasoning. Make this recipe using fresh or canned salmon!

 - You can substitute cooked salmon that’s been flaked for 2-6 oz cans of salmon.
 It will be less and that’s OK.

-- Feel free to substitute mayonnaise for plain Greek yogurt.
+- Feel free to substitute plain Greek yogurt for the mayo.

 - I dice 1/2 each small green, red, yellow bell pepper.